-- (a) An employee shall be entitled to meal breaks as prescribed below: - (i) where the employer determines that continuity of work is necessary (including, but not limited to, all continuous shift work and all work undertaken by an employee in the auxiliary firefighter stream) and: - (A) the employee works more than 4 hours but less than 10 hours in any one day or shift 30 minutes paid meal break. - (B) the employee works 10 or more hours in any one day or shift 60 minutes paid meal break. - (ii) where the employer determines that continuity of work is not necessary and/or the work is non-emergent at least 30 minutes unpaid meal break. - (b) Paid meal breaks must be taken at a time that maintains the continuity of work where continuity is necessary. - (c) Where it is agreed between the employer and an employee, the employee may elect to access up to 2 hours unpaid meal break.
+- (a) An employee shall be entitled to meal breaks as prescribed below: - (i) an employee who is a continuous shift worker shall be entitled to: - (A) 30 minutes paid meal break on each night shift. - (B) 60 minutes paid meal break on each day shift. - (ii) an employee other than a continuous shift worker shall be entitled to at least 30 minutes unpaid meal break. - (b) Paid meal breaks must be taken at a time that maintains the continuity of work where continuity is necessary. - (c) Where it is agreed between the employer and an employee, the employee may elect to access up to 2 hours unpaid meal break.